divonlan/genozip/docs/genocat.rst

 **Subsetting (aka filtering) options (options resulting in modified display of the data)**

 .. option:: --downsample rate[,shard].
-Show only one in every <rate> lines (or reads in the case of FASTQ), optional <shard> parameter indicates which of the shards is shown.
+Show only one in every <rate> lines (or reads in the case of FASTQ).
+The optional <shard> parameter indicates which of the shards is shown.
 Other subsetting options (if any) will be applied to the surviving lines only.

           |